jaymcgavren/jaymcgavren.github.io/_posts/2024-04-14_coping_with_macos_sonoma.markdown

 * These gestures can be invoked accidentally.
 * They're only there for damn dirty mouse/trackpad users. _You_ don't have time for that; you use your keyboard and a window manager.

-### "Dock & Menu Bar" Preference Pane
+### "Desktop & Dock" Preference Pane

+#### Dock section

-* The dock is for damn dirty mouse/trackpad users, not for you.
+The dock is for damn dirty mouse/trackpad users, not for you.
 I don't think it can be disabled entirely with stock software (please let me know if I'm wrong) but you can minimize how much it gets in the way.

 * Size: minimum
 * Magnification: disable
 * Position on screen: Leave at default of "Bottom".
 * Double click a window's title bar to: Disable this.
 You should be using a window management program to minimize/maximize windows.
 * Automatically hide and show the Dock: Enable so that at least it's hidden most of the time.

+#### Desktop & Stage Manager section

+I don't need to know what Stage Manager is to know I don't care about it; it's proprietary and therefore you don't want to be habituated to it.
+As best as I can tell, here's the most you can do to disable things; leave everything else at the defaults.

+* "Show items on desktop": disable
+* "Stage Manager": Leave it turned off.
+* "Show recent apps in Stage Manager: disable

 ### "Mission Control" Preference Pane